On the Inference (In-)Security of Vertical Federated Learning: Efficient Auditing against Inference Tampering Attack: Defense Evaluation

-To validate the effectiveness of pipeline acceleration (in Sec.~\ref{subsec:efficiency_schedule}), we compared the validation latency of two variants of \method: with and without pipeline acceleration over different $W$.
+\textbf{Ablation of Pipeline Acceleration.} To validate the effectiveness of pipeline acceleration (in Sec.~\ref{subsec:efficiency_schedule}), we compared the validation latency of two variants of \method: with and without pipeline acceleration over different $W$.
 In each case, we find the optimal block size using the optimization strategy mentioned in Eq.~\ref{eq:optimal_block}.
-According to Amdahl's Law~\cite{Amdahl67}, we need to focus on the performance improvement of the optimized part.
-In Tbl.~\ref{tab:cloud_improvement}, we report the speedup ratio of \coord inference before and after applying pipeline acceleration.
-Under the optimal $W_*$, \method can achieve an average speedup of 4.38$\times$ on five datasets.
-Results show a consistent increase in speed ratio with larger $W$, with MMNIST and CIFAR-10 datasets achieving significantly higher acceleration (averagely 40$\times$) compared to BM, CCFD, and KDD-CUP datasets (averagely 6$\times$).
-This is attributed to the larger parameter sizes of CNN and VGG16 used for MMNIST and CIFAR-10 datasets, compared to the FCNN used in the other datasets.
+Per Amdahl's Law~\cite{Amdahl67}, we focus on the optimized component's performance.
+Tbl.~\ref{tab:cloud_improvement} presents the speedup ratio of \coord inference before and after applying pipeline acceleration.
+Results show a consistent increase in speed ratio with larger $W$, with MMNIST and CIFAR-10 achieving significantly higher acceleration (averagely 40$\times$) compared to BM, CCFD, and KDD-CUP (averagely 6$\times$).
+This is attributed to the larger parameter sizes of CNN and VGG16 used for MMNIST and CIFAR-10, compared to the FCNN used in the other datasets.
 As a result, \coord-side inference accounts for a greater portion of total latency, amplifying the benefits of pipeline acceleration.
 These observations suggest that \method is likely to achieve even larger efficiency gains when deployed on larger models.